lee2sman/december-adventure-2023/index.md

 Here's a bookmark to a [2up gallery page](https://valentine-thebaut.fr/) made with Cargo.
 I want to revisit this later when working on individual project pages, though the nav is bad and pages lack text descriptions and links.
 This is the [other gallery page](https://raphaelwicki.com/Archive-1) I built in flexbox before the current simpler design, but I think its nav at the top is simpler and maybe better fits my page design than the one I have currently.

+## Dec 14

+Worked on school things today.
+In the evening, Laura's flower shop had an opening party that we went to.